natbox/laserDeburring/readme.md

-# Flow simulation with potentialFoam
+# Flow simulation with foamRun/potentialFoam
 `Optochemical ray tracing by OpenFOAM®`